A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Theorems

-In the following corollary, we consider Rand$K$ compressors (see Definition~\ref{def:rand_k}) and show that with the particular choice of parameters, up to the Lipschitz constants and probability $\probavailable$ factor, \algname{\algorithmname-MVR} gets the optimal oracle complexity and SOTA communication complexity of \algname{DASHA-SYNC-MVR} method.
+In the following corollary, we consider Rand$K$ compressors (see Definition~\ref{def:rand_k}) and show that with the particular choice of parameters, up to the Lipschitz constants factors, \algname{\algorithmname-MVR} gets the optimal oracle complexity and SOTA communication complexity of \algname{DASHA-SYNC-MVR} method.
+Indeed, comparing the following result with \citep[Corollary 6.9]{tyurin2022dasha}, one can see that we get the degeneration up to $\nicefrac{1}{\probavailable}$ factor, which is expected in the partial participation setting.
+Note that the complexities improve with the number of workers $n.$